When fields gleam aureate and song birds sing

 Master music has all fingers contorting

-to fit themselves into the metronome’s tock
+to fit themselves into the metronome’s tock.

-and these tight strings have badly distorted
+These tight strings have badly distorted

-my repertoire.
-I’ve lost both key and lock
+my repertoire; I’ve lost both key and lock

 in a palette of sorrow that canvasses pain.

-Oh, the cavernous range of a rhapsody
+Now the cavernous range of a rhapsody

 releases those scales of anguish again